Huntsville man accused of trying to kill Lowell police officer after crashing into his car

 Benton County Circuit Judge Robin Green found Friday that probable cause exists to hold Henington.

-Brian Sexton, chief deputy prosecutor, recommended the judge set a $250,000 bond for Henington.
+Brian Sexton, chief deputy prosecutor, recommended the judge set a $250,000 bond.
 Sexton said he was concerned about public safety since Henington has a history of fleeing from police.
 Henington also has a history of failing to appear in court, Sexton said.

-Henington said he's lived with his grandmother in Springdale for most of his life.
-He said he's worked for a few months since getting out of prison.
+Henington said he has lived with his grandmother in Springdale for most of his life.
+He said he has worked for a few months since getting out of prison.
 Henington said he served four years for fleeing and driving while intoxicated.

 Court documents state Henington has an extensive criminal history, which includes convictions for fleeing, battery, failure to stop after accident with injury/death, criminal mischief and aggravated assault.